cjedwa/Network-Scripts/README.txt

 Tool to manage Cisco small business switches.
 Uses netmiko library.

+Pretty broken, mostly a work in progress.
+Useful for running the same commands on a bunch of Cisco small business switches at once or pulling down info.
+Eventually I would like to use info pulled from MAC address tables to build a web interface with drop down menus to change vlans.

 optional arguments:
   -h, --help  show this help message and exit